cloudfoundry/community/toc/ROLES.md

 - Reviewer of the codebase for at least 3 months.

-- Primary reviewer for at least 10 substantial PRs to the codebase.
+- Have completed at least 20 of the following
+  - Submitted a substantial PR
+  - Reviewed a substantial PR
+  - Submitted a substantial Issue
+  - Reviewed a substantial Issue
+  - Involved in technical discussion.
+This includes, but is not limited to, being involved in technical decision making in proposals or resolving interrupts in slack.

    - One path for getting the necessary reviews is to add yourself to the `reviewers` section of the OWNERS file.
 Note that this does not give you any additional privileges.
 By having yourself listed in this section in OWNERS file means that you will get PRs assigned to you for code review.
 Getting added to `reviewers` section is at the discretion of an approver after enough evidence of quality contributions.

-- Reviewed at least 30 PRs to the codebase.
+   - A substantial PR is anything that changes the logic of the code or introduces a complex amount of documentation.
+The following are examples of substantial PRs: bug fixes, features, large docs changes like creating a new debugging document or new architecture diagram.
+The following are examples of non-substantial PRs: dependabot PRs or small docs changes like fixing typos or reorganizing content.
+   - A substantial Issue is anything that requires knowledge of the codebase.
+The following are examples of substantial Issues: feature requests, bug write ups, debugging help requests.
+The following are examples of non-substantial Issues: minor doc change requests.
+   - A technical discussion is a thread on slack or in GitHub that requires knowledge of the codebase.
+The following are examples of technical discussions that will be considered: resolving interrupts in slack, or commenting on proposals.
+Technical discussions are counted per-thread, not per-message.
+   - The WG lead has final say if an issue, PR, or discussion is considered substantial.

 - Nominated by a WG lead (with no objections from other leads).